On the road...again!!!

 At one extreme is the pitifully small number of subscribers at my Blogpost media site (less than four) despite the fact that the site itself is an alternative receptacle for virtually all of the stories I have posted over the years.
 That site does not tally the number of clicks on individual stories.
 It also does not matter.
 Lurkers can read what they are interested in; and that is exactly what I, as author, hope they do.
 Sharing my postings with others has always been the one and only objective and it does not matter whether lurkers and regular readers like my posts or not.

 At another major social media site (LegacyStories.org), the one I chose to be the main archive of my blog posts, the registered number of my friends and subscribers I count (all of 7 people) does not accurately reflect the importance of the site as a repository for thousands of hits on the stories found there.
 No need to feel unrecognized or inconsequential because I have only 7 friends on that site.
 The lurkers who come and go without registering or making comment have been exposed to content of various kinds; and have marked the occasion of their visits by the collective tally of 593,000 hits on my stories, at last count.
+Update of 30 August 2021: the tally is now over 815,000 hits.
 The issue is not about me, it is about the effectiveness of social media sites and their role in contemporary communications.

 Having various social media sites where a person can share information is a valuable tool in the overall process of communications.
 If others believe, as I do, that the purposes of communications are: To Instruct…To Inform... and To Entertain, then being a participant and a subscriber to various social media sites holds out the possibility of being influential as a player in real-time circumstances.
 Two-way dialogue is not only possible, it actually works.
 Active real-time dialogue has come into its own as a way to communicate and likely will become even more important as a feedback mechanism regarding issues great and small.